SolidLabResearch/user-managed-access/documentation/policy-management.md

     Failed checks will result in a response with **status code 400** and a dedicated message.
 3. Delete the old policy, but keep a copy for a possible rollback.
 The deletion uses the procedure used in the [DELETE](#deleting-policies) endpoint.

 4. Add the new policy.
-On success, the server will respond with **status code 200** and a body containing the new policy and its rules (within scope of the client).
-When this does not succeed, a rollback will be set up:
+On success, the server will respond with **status code 204** .
-    - The server will try to reset the state of the policy by adding the old quads.
-If this succeeds, an internal server error with **status code 500** will indicate that nothing has been rewritten, and the old version is restored.
-    - When the rollback fails, we basically deleted the policy information within our reach.
-An internal server error with **status code 500** will indicate this.

-Note that this endpoint uses the POST and DELETE functionality to implement the PUT.
+Upon failure, the server will respond with a 5xx error status.

 ##### Example PUT Request